 open/close all folders

-- A recent commercial for Kellogg's Nutrigrain fruit crunch bar features a family of vampires, who mentioned weren't "morning people", until they tried the Nutrigrain bars, now they loves mornings, as we see when the patriarch of the family takes their pet bat out for a fly around the neighborhood.
+- A commercial for Kellogg's Nutrigrain fruit crunch bar features a family of vampires, who mentioned weren't "morning people", until they tried the Nutrigrain bars, now they love mornings, as we see when the patriarch of the family takes their pet bat out for a fly around the neighborhood.

 - In Black Blood Brothers, Kotaru is able to walk around in sunlight with no ill effects at all, while his brother Jiro smoulders if he doesn't have an umbrella and sunglasses.